samply/bridgehead/README.md

 In order to be able to install, you will need to have your own repository in GitLab for your site's configuration settings.
 This allows automated updates of the Bridgehead software.

-To request a new repository, please send an email to one of the following:
+To request a new repository, please contact your research network administration or send an email to one of the project specific addresses:

 - For the bbmri project: bridgehead@helpdesk.bbmri-eric.eu.
 - For the ccp project: support-ccp@dkfz-heidelberg.de